Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To acquire something for a very low price.
+To acquire something very cheaply.

 Usage: